 How-To: Mosaic-Style Tabletop

-Re-create trendy pieces for a whole lot less with these budget-friendly projects from one crafty blogger featured in HGTV Magazine.
+Re-create this trendy pieces on a budget with a step-by-step from this crafty blogger featured in HGTV Magazine.

 Emily Hart, a stay-at-home mom from Oklahoma City and home design blogger at recentlytheblog.com, creates DIY masterpieces.
 She enjoys turning off-the-shelf furniture and accessories into upgraded custom pieces.
 Her motto: "Patience and a willingness to do some digging go a long way when it comes to DIY."